 Horses are mammals, and like all mammals, give birth to live offspring who are nourished for the first part of their life by their mother's milk.
 A mare (a female horse) can only produce one foal per year.
 A mare is capable of producing a foal at about 18 months of age, but it is healthier for mare and foal if the mare is at least four years old, as by this time, the mare has reached her full size.
 A mare may continue having foals until she is in her late twenties.
 A stallion (a male horse) may continue breeding mares into his twenties as well, although the quality of his sperm may decline as he ages.

-Foals can walk and run a few hours after birth.
+Foals can stand about 30 minutes after birth.
 They may nibble grass, concentrate or hay within a few days after birth, although their mother’s milk will be the main source of nutrition.
 They may be weaned from their mothers as early as three months after birth, although many breeders choose to leave mares and foals together longer.
 Although feral horses mate and give birth without the attention of a veterinarian, many problems can be circumvented by having the stallion checked before breeding, and mare checked and cared for properly during the gestation period.